paularchive/AlphaForumware/README.md

 Installation
 ------------
-AlphaForumware is build in the Laravel PHP Framework so you have to do some standard things to get it to work:
+It is not recommended to use this application for production conditions, but you can still test it out.
+To do that you will have to do some things to configure the application, this is all you have to do:
 * Install composer on your computer (documentation coming soon)
 * Open a Terminal or CommandPrompt in the AlphaForumware root folder and enter `composer install` this will install laravel and some other dependencies. (can take a while)
 * When that is done you have to go to the folder app and rename `config-sample` to `config` and enter that folder, now change your database settings in `database.php`